BusinessOptics/fn_graph/README.rst

 * Update composers to gradually build more and more complex logic.
 * Enable incredible function reuse.
 * Visualize logic to make knowledge sharing easier.
-* Perform graph operations on composers to dynamically rewire your logic
+* Perform graph operations on composers to dynamically rewire your logic.
 * Manage calculation life cycle, with hooks, and have access to all intermediary calculations.
 * Cache results, either within a single session, or between sessions in development mode.
 Using the development cache intelligently invalidate the cache when code changes .